Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 A fun aspect of your mythology can come from developing the backstory and secrets of a patron organization.

 A demanding boss may be [[the hunters]]' best friend when the chips are down, like Deputy Director Skinner on *The X-Files*.
 An annoying, innocent intern could turn out to be a serial killer as happened on *Grimm*.
 The head of Research & Development may be uncovering dangerous truths about the universe---just like an H.P.
 Lovecraft character.
-In the best tradition of Indiana Jones, the papers [[the hunters]] just stumbled across in the archives indicate the agency was really formed by crusaders in the 12th century to find a lost artifact and they haven't found it yet.
+In the best tradition of Indiana Jones, the papers [[the hunters]] just stumbled across in the archives indicate the agency was really formed by crusaders in the 12th century to find a lost artifact and they [[haven]]'t found it yet.

 Sometimes you have to lie to your boss.
 On the television show